Magistern/JS-cheat-sheet/README.md

 # JS Cheat-sheet
-Helpful snippets and summary from the labs.
+Helpful snippets and common solutions to issues found out during the lab sessions.

 ## From Lab01
 ### Addition, Substraction, Multiplication, and Division of variables